davidofug/group-fund-manager/README.md

 # Group Fund Manager

-Allows administrators to keep record and track members' savings, loans, and investments.
+Allows administrators to keep and track financial records for small groups.

 # How It Works